BCG-X-Official/facet/README.rst

 For any feature pair (A, B), the first feature (A) is the row, and the second feature (B) the column.
-For example, looking across the row for `LTG` (Lamotrigine) there is relatively minimal synergy (≤1%) with other features in the model.
+For example, looking across the row for `LTG` (Lamotrigine) there is hardly any synergy with other features in the model (≤ 1%).
-However, looking down the column for `LTG` (i.e., perspective of other features in a pair with `LTG`) we find many features (the rows) are synergistic (up to 27%) with `LTG`.
-We can conclude that:
+However, looking down the column for `LTG` (i.e., from the perspective of other features relative with `LTG`) we find that many features (the rows) are aided by synergy with with `LTG` (up to 27% in the case of LDL).
+We conclude that:

 - `LTG` is a strongly autonomous feature, displaying minimal synergy with other features for predicting disease progression after one year.